No. 17 Cincinnati beats Temple 15-13 for AAC title berth

 Cincinnati got the better of it both ways.

-In addition to Warren’s touchdown run, the Bearcats blocked the extra-point try Re’Mahn Davis’ touchdown run in the fourth quarter.
-Bryant gathered the ball at the right sideline, ran across the field and made it untouched for two points and a 15-6 lead.
+In addition to Warren’s touchdown, the Bearcats blocked the extra-point try after Re’Mahn Davis’ touchdown run in the fourth quarter.
+Bryant gathered the ball at the right sideline, ran across the field and went untouched for two points and a 15-6 lead.

-Cincinnati’s Desmond Ridder played despite a sore passing shoulder and was only 9 of 25 for 62 yards.
+“It was amazing!” linebacker Perry Young said.
+“You just love to see that.”

 Warren finished with 106 yards rushing.
+Desmond Ridder played despite a sore passing shoulder that kept him out of practice early in the week and was only 9 of 25 for 62 yards.

+“Des was banged up and wasn’t able to go most of the week,” Fickell said.
+“As the week progressed, Des showed us something.
+He said he could do it, he said he could go.”

 The Bearcats led 6-0 at halftime on Sam Crosa’s field goals of 36 and 37 yards, the latter set up by another weird special teams play.
 Temple punter Adam Barry put his right knee on the ground while fielding a low snap, turning the ball over at the 6.
 Ridder was sacked on first down, and the Bearcats settled for a field goal.